melaniebrgr/learning-computer-science/05-system-design/02-frontend/03-react-router.md

 Finally, the **Link** component is used to navigate to a different route.
 The `to` prop accepts a string or an object with `pathname`, `search`, and `state` properties.

+Use URL parameters for dynamic route segments.

+Think of URL parameters like function parameters, but instead of creating a placeholder for a function value, a placeholder for a portion of a URL is created.

+In React Router, dynamic segments are denoted with a `:` colon and accessed with the `useParams()` hook.

 ## Questions

 [] BrowserRouter is not explicitely used on StudocuAI, instead routes are configuder in a route.ts file.
 Unclear is the BrowserRouter component is used inside.